pommevilla/mcint/readme.md

 ## Details

-In addition to returning the estimated integral value, calc_mcint plots the curve and the randomly generated points.
+In addition to returning the estimated integral value, `calc_mcint` plots the curve and the randomly generated points.
 The points are colored red if they are beneath the curve (here, beneath means between the curve and the x-axis), and blue otherwise.

-Note that calc_mcint approximates the integral value of the function, not the absolute value of the area.
+Note that `calc_mcint` approximates the integral value of the function, not the absolute value of the area.
 Hence, areas beneath the x-axis have a negative value.

 ## Contact

-Send questions, comments, hate mail to pvillanueva13@gmail.com
+Send questions, comments, hate mail to pvillanueva13 at gmail dot com